Online NP Programs in Georgia: Top Schools & Degree Details

 If you already hold an active MSN or DNP degree, earning a post-master’s NP certificate offers a condensed route to adding a new specialty credential.
 You’ll be able to expand your career opportunities through additional nursing specialty skills and expertise.

-These intensive programs concentrate on the clinical and didactic components specific to a chosen NP specialty area like Family, Adult-Gerontology, Pediatrics.
-Certificate prerequisites include an active RN license and MSN from an accredited program.
+Online post-masters NP certificate programs concentrate on the clinical and didactic components specific to a chosen NP specialty area like family, adult-gerontology, and pediatrics.
+Certificate prerequisites include an active RN license and an MSN from an accredited program.

 University of North Georgia